dorian3d/DBoW2/README.md

-DBoW2
+TDBoW
 =====

-DBoW2 is an improved version of the DBow library, an open source C++ library for indexing and converting images into a bag-of-word representation.
-It implements a hierarchical tree for approximating nearest neighbours in the image feature space and creating a visual vocabulary.
-DBoW2 also implements an image database with inverted and direct files to index images and enabling quick queries and feature comparisons.
-The main differences with the previous DBow library are:
+TDBoW is an forked version of the DBow2 library, an open source C++ library for indexing and converting pointcloud (or image) into a bag-of-word representation.
+It implements a hierarchical tree for approximating nearest neighbours in the feature space and creating a feature vocabulary.
+TDBoW also implements an image database with inverted and direct files to index pointclouds (or images) and enabling quick queries and feature comparisons.

-  * DBoW2 classes are templated, so it can work with any type of descriptor.
-  * DBoW2 is shipped with classes to directly work with ORB or BRIEF descriptors.
-  * DBoW2 adds a direct file to the image database to do fast feature comparison.
-This is used by DLoopDetector.
-  * DBoW2 does not use a binary format any longer.
-On the other hand, it uses the OpenCV storage system to save vocabularies and databases.
-This means that these files can be stored as plain text in YAML format, making compatibility easier, or compressed in gunzip format (.gz) to reduce disk usage.
+The main differences with the previous DBow2 library are:

+  * (Still work-in-progress) TDBoW support 3D descriptor calculated from pointcloud.
+  * TDBoW classes don't need to inheritance the templated base class, since TDBoW using Eigen for common represent.
+  * TDBoW won't compile with OpenCV any more, although it can still easily used based on `CVBridge.h`.
+  * TDBoW add binary I/O support, and compress the vocabulary using QuickLZ algorithm in default when binary output.
+On the other hand, it can still use YAML format for friendly reading.
+Specially, the DBoW2 vocabulary is supported for reading.
+  * (Still work-in-progress) TDBoW using k-means Ⅱ replaced k-means++.
   * Some pieces of code have been rewritten to optimize speed.
-The interface of DBoW2 has been simplified.
+  The interface of TDBoW has been simplified.
+TDBoW do not support compile version less than c++11.
-  * For performance reasons, DBoW2 does not support stop words.

-DBoW2 requires OpenCV and the `Boost::dynamic_bitset` class in order to use the BRIEF version.
+  * Stop words won't lose IDF information any more.

+TDBoW requires Eigen, yaml-cpp and Boost-filesystem.

-DBoW2, along with DLoopDetector, has been tested on several real datasets, yielding an execution time of 3 ms to convert the BRIEF features of an image into a bag-of-words vector and 5 ms to look for image matches in a database with more than 19000 images.
+(Still work-in-progress) TDBoW, along with DLoopDetector, has been tested on several real datasets, yielding an execution time of 3 ms to convert the BRIEF features of an image into a bag-of-words vector and 5 ms to look for image matches in a database with more than 19000 images.

 ## Citing

 If you use this software in an academic work, please cite:

+    @ARTICLE{Still work-in-progress}

     @ARTICLE{GalvezTRO12,
       author={G\'alvez-L\'opez, Dorian and Tard\'os, J. D.},